Money Market Funds

 • Developing and reviewing money market fund compliance policies and procedures.

-• Interpreting U.S. Treasury Department and Internal Revenue Service guidance regarding tax compliance issues and tax implications for money market funds.
+• Interpreting U.S. Department of the Treasury and Internal Revenue Service guidance regarding tax compliance issues and implications for money market funds.

 Expand